 Clients are more likely to be able to relate to each other: Peer support is a large part of addiction recovery.
 Having shared life experiences with other individuals in group therapy encourages sharing and helps people relate to one another with greater ease.
-A male group therapist may be able to relate to a room full of males who have failed in their marriages because of their alcohol disorder that lead to violence.
+A male group therapist may be able to relate to a room full of males who have failed in their marriages because of their alcohol disorder that leads to violence.
 Or a female client may be able to relate to a fellow female client in group therapy who battled an addiction while pregnant.

 Treatment is more comfortable: Some individuals may feel uncomfortable sharing intimate, painful or traumatizing life experiences in a mixed-gender group setting.
 Because of this, gender-specific treatment often offers an environment that feels more safe and welcoming.
 This encourages openness and honesty, which leads to more healing and progress throughout addiction treatment.

-More time is spent on gender specific issues that are relatable to that gender: In a women specific treatment center, more time can be focused on addiction in pregnancy, the battles of motherhood, and past trauma whereas these issues may be deemed unimportant in a gender mixed treatment program.
+More time is spent on gender-specific issues that are relatable to that gender: In a women-specific treatment center, more time can be focused on addiction in pregnancy, the battles of motherhood, and past trauma whereas these issues may be deemed unimportant in a gender-mixed treatment program.